isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_lcd.md

 Procedure:

-1. Turn on the device.
+1. Turn on the device and connect it to the host machine.
 Visually confirm that the LCD boots within 10 seconds of powering on.
 2. Run the test_screen.py pytest tool.
 This test program runs through a gamut of visuals and will calibrate touch input.

 Expectation: LCD is visually confirmed to be capable of displaying a full range of RGB colors with no dead pixels or cracked screen.
 Touch input is reactive and calibrated such that touches are accurate to the screen display.